 All courses are available online

-All undergraduates must complete the WSU General Education Requirements (GER), or the University Common Requirements (UCORE), depending on their status.
-(These can generally be satisfied with a direct transfer degree.
+All undergraduates must complete the University Common Requirements (UCORE) (These can generally be satisfied with a direct transfer degree.
 For a list of direct-transfer agreements, visit WSU's Transfer Information Web page.)

 Students must also fulfill the College of Arts and Sciences graduation requirements and the program requirements of the degree.
 Time to degree completion varies depending on semester of enrollment and course availability.
 Not all courses are available all semesters.
 Please check with an academic consultant to map out the best plan for you.